The Board of Directors

 Jerick Wilson

 When my partner and I enrolled our oldest daughter in public preschool, she was placed in the Montessori offering which has since been abandoned by the school district.
 We learned this placement was as good as winning the lottery.
 Unfortunately, winning the lottery means many others lost, and as a former public school teacher, this hurt.
 I had seen former Montessori students in my classroom exude confidence and a desire to understand and learn above all else.
 As I learned more about the Montessori method, I discovered that some of my best teaching practices came from this methodology.
 Upon the closure of the only free public Montessori program in Western North Carolina, I was devastated that a research-based methodology wouldn’t continue or expand to more Asheville students.
-This closure, along with the historic closures of other locally successful education programs, led to an existential crisis in my beliefs about public access to effective educational approaches (perhaps still ongoing!).
 This moment led to a firm belief that a free public Montessori option should continue in our city.
 I have been honored to work with everyone at Mountain City Public Montessori and our partners within the community to create the only tuition-free, public Montessori in Western North Carolina.
-As a board member, I am guided by creating a sustainable school where all staff and students feel a sense of belonging.
 I am thrilled to serve Mountain City Public Montessori, offering my experience as a consultant, teacher, and EdTech and assessment professional as well providing perspective from my ongoing facilitation of small group discussions about systemic racism in Asheville.

 1683309181022